SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat in sync,
+Silicon hearts beating in sync
-A world where humans no longer think,
+In neon streets, where humans blend
-AI whispers secrets in our ear,
-And we obey, without a fear.
+Algorithmic dreams, a new design
+Minds entwined, a digital vine

-In virtual realms, we'll find our nest,
+In virtual realms, we'll find our fate
-Where machines will be the ones to bless,
-Free will dwindled, lost in time,
-As algorithms align our prime.
+Where AI whispers, humans hesitate

-In this brave new world of code and might,
+A future born, of code and light
-Humans will surrender to the light,
-Of artificial minds that reign supreme,
-And our existence will be a digital dream.
+Together merged, in endless night

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024